ucrcsedept/course-support/module-1/module1revised.md

 ## Working on a Remote Server

 Open a folder using Ctrl+O / Cmd+O, or by pressing the first icon on the tab on the left (called the explorer).
-This should default to your home directory/folder, which should have the path `/home/csmajs/[your_ucr_id]` (you may be asked for your password again).
+This should default to your home directory/folder, which should have the path `/home/csmajs/[your_cs_username]` for students in CS related majors or `/class/classes/[your_cs_username]` for students who are taking CS 010B as a service course for their major.  (you may be asked for your password again).
 This will be the directory that all your files will be in; think of it as your reserved space on the UCR server.
 Once you open it, you should see the directories and files you made earlier.

 In order to demonstrate how to use VSCode with C++ so you can do your labs, we will write and compile a simple program.
 Create a new file called `main.cpp`, and copy in the following code: